ms100/cache-as-multi/README-EN.md

 ### v1.3

-If the List returned by a batch method cannot guarantee the same size and order as the "object collection parameter," you can use `@CacheAsMulti.asElementField` to specify the field in the List where the elements of the "object collection parameter" are located.
+If the List returned by a batch method cannot guarantee the same size and order as the "object collection parameter", you can use `@CacheAsMulti.asElementField` to specify the field in the List where the elements of the "object collection parameter" are located.
 This will be more suitable for database queries.